Solomon's Seal

 Other Notes: The name may have been acquired because of the plants medicinal value in 'sealing' wounds and broken bones.
 Or it may be due to the leaf scars on the rhizome resembling document seals.

-Planting Instructions for 'In the Green' Rhizomes: The rhizomes should be planted as soon as you receive them.
+Planting Instructions: The rhizomes should be planted as soon as you receive them.
 They are best planted where they can be left undisturbed.
 If the earth is frozen solid, then you’ll need to wait until it is crumbly again.
-If you do need to wait for a couple of days, sink the rhizomes in some damp compost in a sheltered place until the soil is crumbly again.
+If you do need to wait for a couple of days, sink the in some damp compost in a sheltered place until the soil is crumbly again.

 Plant the rhizomes as soon as received.